ical4j/ical4j-user-guide/docs/examples.md

 </pre>

-==Filtering events==
+# Filtering events

 The correct way to filter events according to the spec (RFC2445) would be to construct a VFREEBUSY request that represents the properties of events that you are interested in.
-You would then pass this request as an argument to the constructor of a new VFREEBUSY, along with the list of components (events) you want to inspect to derive a VFREEBUSY instance that represents the consumed/free time based on the specified events (see the [http://m2.modularity.net.au/projects/ical4j/apidocs/net/fortuna/ical4j/model/component/VFreeBusy.html API Documentation] for more information).
+You would then pass this request as an argument to the constructor of a new VFREEBUSY, along with the list of components (events) you want to inspect to derive a VFREEBUSY instance that represents the consumed/free time based on the specified events (see the [API Documentation](http://m2.modularity.net.au/projects/ical4j/apidocs/net/fortuna/ical4j/model/component/VFreeBusy.html) for more information).

 If instead you would like to identify specific events occurring within a time frame, you can use iCal4j filters to filter components within a specified period.
 For example, to filter a list of events only occurring today you might do the following: